Chris Addison: Directing and producing

 In 2013, he began working as a director on Armando Iannucci's HBO sitcom Veep.
 He directed 13 episodes.
 In 2016, he won the Directors Guild of America Award for Outstanding Directing – Comedy Series and received a nomination for the Primetime Emmy Award for Outstanding Directing for a Comedy Series.
 Alongside directing, he also served as executive producer in 2015.
 For this work on Series 3, he and the other producers on the show received a nomination for the Primetime Emmy Award for Outstanding Comedy Series.
 They won the award for Series 4 and 5.

 In 2020, sitcom Breeders premiered on both US TV channel FX and Britain's Sky One.
 Breeders was co-created by Addison, main co-star Martin Freeman and comedy writer Simon Blackwell and is based on Freeman's own experience as a parent.
-Addison directed 6 episodes.
+It went on for 4 successful series with Sky and Addison directed 15 episodes.

 Film

 Addison directed the 2019 comedy The Hustle, starring Rebel Wilson and Anne Hathaway, a remake of Dirty Rotten Scoundrels (1988), which in turn was a remake of Bedtime Story (1964).

-Addison is set to direct Ralph Fiennes playing George Frederick Handel in a period comedy-drama, Hallelujah!
+In 2019, Addison was slated to direct Ralph Fiennes playing George Frederick Handel in a period comedy-drama, Hallelujah.